• Free shipping on all orders

 Temperament & Intelligence of the Pitahoula🧠

-To fully understand a hybrid dog, you need to educate yourself about the parent breeds.
-Your Catahoula and Pitbull mix puppy can inherit any combination of personality traits, genes, and physical characteristics, so you need to ensure that you like them all.
+Understanding your new dog’s temperament and whether it will mesh well with your family is essential.
+To fully understand a hybrid dog, you must educate yourself about the parent breeds.
+Your Catahoula and Pitbull mix puppy can inherit any combination of personality traits, genes, and physical characteristics, so you must ensure that you like them all.

-The Pitbull, despite his unfair reputation of being a fierce fighting breed, is actually a loving, loyal dog.
-Originally developed to bait bulls, today’s Pitbull is a versatile, athletic, and highly intelligent type of dog that is gentle with children and a devoted family guardian.
-Though sometimes wary at first of strangers, a properly trained and socialized Pitbull can make a fantastic addition to any household.
+Despite their unfair reputation as a fierce fighting breed, the Pitbull is a loving, loyal dog.
+Originally developed to bait bulls, today’s Pitbull is a versatile, athletic, and highly intelligent dog that is gentle with children and a devoted family guardian.
+Though sometimes wary at first of strangers, a properly trained and socialized Pit can make a fantastic addition to any household.

-The official state dog of Louisiana, the Catahoula Leopard is believed to have been brought to the south-eastern United States by 16th-century Spanish travelers.
+As the official state dog of Louisiana, the Catahoula Leopard is believed to have been brought to the southeastern United States by 16th-century Spanish travelers.
 Their top task was to hunt hogs in the area.
-This independent, hard-working pooch always wants a job to do.
-While extremely trainable, they thrive under a firm and consistent owner who fully understands the pack mentality.
+This independent, hard-working canine always wants a job.
+While trainable, they thrive under a firm, consistent owner who fully understands the pack mentality.

 Are Pitahoulas Good for Families?🏡

-Yes!
-Catahoula and Pitbull mixes are great for active families, even ones with young children.
-However, it’s always best to keep a watchful eye on your tots when they play with your pooch.
+Pitahoulas are great for active families, even ones with young children.
+However, it’s always best to keep a watchful eye on your tots when they play with your pup.

 Do Pitahoulas Get Along with Other Pets?🐶 😽

-If properly socialized from a young age, the Catahoula and Pitbull mix will get along with all of the other four-legged members of the household.
-However, due to the Catahoula’s intrinsic need to herd, they may feel a deep desire to chase the family cat.
+If properly socialized from a young age, the Catahoula and Pitbull mix can get along with the other four-legged household members.
+However, due to the Catahoula’s intrinsic need to herd, they may have a deep desire to chase the family cat.

 Divider 4